mtgjson/mtgjson-website/docs/data-models/related-cards/index.md

 > ### spellbook
 >
-> A list of card names associated to a Card's `spellbook` mechanic.
+> A list of card names associated to a card's `spellbook` mechanic.
 >
 > - **Type:** `string[]`
 > - **Introduced:** `v5.2.1`